 In the 2008 funding environment we found it increasingly hard to attract interest in the Dialectyx software proposition, although the consulting offering was popular.
 As a result we formed a joint venture with OneSource Business Information and Dialectyx now forms their business consulting practice in London.
 This was a good exit in the environment of the day but did not exploit the software opportunity so I chose not to participate.

 Clusters was cash generating from the very first day of operations and has gone from strength to strength.
-Based on Bankside in London and recently opening up operations in New York, their client list and reputation continues to grow.
+Based on Bankside in London, their client list and reputation continues to grow.
 They are very profitable and growing even against the recently challenging economic backdrop.
 I act as technical advisor and am developing further IP to allow Clusters to exploit some adjacent business opportunities, particularly in the area of segment attribution on large databases (see expertise).
 We believe this could greatly increase Clusters’ revenues and extend the business into areas which are high value and traditionally difficult to tackle.